Trump's ban on global abortion funding has led to more abortions

 But she says that it's become much more difficult to stop women from turning to backstreet abortions, now that contraceptives are unaffordable for most.
 "This is why you will find babies aborted, due to lack of access to family planning."

-— Fabien Muhire and Florence Obondo contributed to this report from Nairobi.
+— Florence Obondo contributed to this report from Nairobi.